 He is listed as a telephone lineman and living at Laura St. in the 1920 census2.

 In the 1920 Providence directory he is listed as living at 5 Laura St and his occupation is an electrician3 at 112 Union St which was the New England Telephone and Telegraph Company4.
 Albert and Cora had 2 children Albert and Dom6 .

-In 1922 there are reports in both the New York Times 13 and Healdsburg Tribune 14 that Mr Proffitt discovered a way to listen in on private telephone calls using a four step audio frequency amplifier circuit, home made with modifications.
+In 1922 there are reports in both the New York Times 13, Healdsburg Tribune 14 and The Providence Journal 17 that Mr Proffitt discovered a way to listen in on private telephone calls using a four step audio frequency amplifier circuit, home made with modifications.

 Somewhat related to these reports is a article in the Providence Journal December 27th, 1926.
 It seems a George R Burgess reported picking up telephone conversations on Block Island using a newly built receiving set.
 After going over his work for a few days and tightening all his connection the telephone calls went away and he started picking up regular radio station.
 Did Burgess mistakenly happen upon the same circuit Albert E Proffitt should not disclose to anyone?

 The 1940 Census lists Mr Proffitt as living at 70 Audubon Ave in Providence, occupation, telephone maintenance7